Frustrated when your child disobeys on purpose? Learn how to discipline a toddler who doesn’t listen and encourage cooperation instead.

-Except my toddler wasn’t having it.
-He stayed put, playing with the cars, as if he didn’t hear me.
+Except he wasn’t having it.
+He continued playing with the cars, as if he didn’t hear me.

 “It’s time to put the toys away,” I tried again, my patience waning.
 “That means you have to stop and put those cars back in the box.”

-I had hoped my tone of voice would lend some weight to its importance, but instead he stayed rooted in his place, playing with the cars.
-Not only that, a smile spread through his face, as if the whole thing was a big joke.
+I had hoped my tone of voice would help, but instead he stayed rooted in place, playing with the cars.
+Not only that, a smile spread across his face, as if the whole thing was a big joke.

-Then you feel terrible when you realize how petty the initial “argument” had been: talking when he should’ve been napping, refusing to clean up his mess, not coming to the bathroom like you asked him to.
+Later, you feel terrible when you realize how petty the initial “argument” had been: talking when he should’ve been napping, refusing to clean up a mess, not coming to the bathroom like you asked him to.

 How to discipline a toddler who doesn’t listen

-I then learned an important lesson in what discipline really means that changed my whole outlook and my toddler’s behavior.
+It was around this time when I learned an important lesson in what discipline really means.
+A mindset shift that changed my whole outlook about my toddler’s behavior.